Renaissance Credit

+As with other Russian banks, Renaissance Credit was sanctioned by the United States government after Russian invasion of Ukraine, in response the bank closed its London, New York and Johannesburg offices.

 History

 The bank was established in 2000 under the name AllianceInvest.
 In 2002, he received the title of "Treasurer".
 In 2003, the bank was acquired by Renaissance Group and renamed in Renaissance Capital.
 This allowed Renaissance Group to enter the retail consumer lending market.
 In 2007, the bank began operating under the Renaissance Credit brand, and in 2013, its official name became the same.

+In 2012, the Bank issued unsecured loans by 66.7 billion rubles putting the bank in 7th place in Russia.